swax/NAISYS/docs/008-supervisor-users.md

 }
 ```

-All write routes on `/supervisor/api/users` use `requirePermission("supervisor_admin")` as their preHandler, except `PUT /:username` (uses `requireAdminOrSelf`) and `POST /me/password` (auth-only).
+Most write routes on `/supervisor/api/users` use `requirePermission("supervisor_admin")` as their preHandler.
+The credential-management endpoints (passkey list/delete, registration-token issuance) use `requireAdminOrSelf` so users can manage their own credentials.
+Step-up is layered on top of those for the sensitive flows.
 GETs are authenticated but open to any logged-in user — the list endpoint deliberately returns compact rows with no sensitive fields so non-admins can see who else exists.

 Permissions other than `supervisor_admin` are enforced on their respective feature endpoints (for example, `manage_agents` on agent lifecycle routes).
 Those live outside this module and are out of scope here.